dempseydata/PromptsAndGPTs/Feature Writer/feature_template.md

 Select all that apply:
 - No design needed
-- Low-fi wireframe
+- Low-fi wireframe (for exploration/ideation)
-- Mid-fi design
+- Mid-fi design (required for user-facing work)
-- High-fi design
+- High-fi design (for polish or clarity)
-- Interactive prototype
+- Interactive prototype (for testing or handoff)

-**Guidance by release stage:**
-- **POC** → Should include UX design involvement to produce a low-fi wireframe as an output
-- **Alpha/Beta/GA** → Needs a mid-fi or better, depending on the extent of the expected changes.
-A Minor UX change only needs a mid-fi design, but larger changes will need a high-fi design, and more complex features would benefit from an interactive prototype

-✅ UX designs are required before Alpha, Beta or GA releases ✅ UX designs are required before implementation work can begin

-🔸 Ask: *What is the expected impact on the current UX?*
+**Guidance:**
+Don’t assume design fidelity based on release stage.

+- **Low-fi** is for internal exploration and early collaboration
+- **Mid- or High-fi** is expected for **any user-facing flows** (Alpha to GA)
+- **Prototypes** help test usability or clarify flows

+✅ Create design artifacts before implementation
+✅ Choose the minimal artifact that supports confident development

-🔸 Ask: *What is the simplest design artifact needed to test this?*
+🔸 Ask: *What design input is needed to make decisions or move forward?*
+🔸 Ask: *Does this impact UX enough to require visual exploration?*

 ---

 ## 7. **Logging Plan & Measuring Impact**

 Split into:
-- **Data to Capture** (user/system actions, metadata)
+- **Data to Capture** – Key user/system actions, metadata, flags
-- **Metrics to Derive** (adoption, success rate, abandonment)
+- **Metrics to Derive** – What signals indicate success or failure?

+**Guidance:**
+Use these lenses to guide metric thinking:

+- **Usage** – Are people finding/triggering the feature? (e.g., # activations, # users)
+- **Engagement** – Are they using it meaningfully? (e.g., task completion, depth)
+- **Retention** – Do they return or repeat usage?
+- **Abandonment** – Are users dropping off, bouncing, or ignoring the feature?

-✅ Include what’s logged now vs. what needs to be added ✅ Focus on what actions and supporting metadata need to be captured 🔸 Ask: *What does success look like in data?*
+✅ Specify what’s logged today vs. what must be added
+✅ Focus on signals of behavior, not vanity metrics
+✅ Prioritize 1–2 metrics that match the feature’s goals

+🔸 Ask: *What would tell us this feature is working?*
+🔸 Ask: *What behavior would signal friction, confusion, or failure?*

 ---

 ## 8. **System Diagram Needs**

 Choose one:
-- Minor/no impact
+- Minor or no impact
-- System diagram update
+- System diagram update needed
-- Tech Wiki update
+- Tech Wiki update needed

-✅ Diagram update only required if new tools, APIs, or agents are added
+✅ Update diagram if adding tools, APIs, or agents
-✅ Tech wiki update required if process flow or data structures are changing
+✅ Update Tech Wiki if changing data flows or system behaviors

-🔸 Ask: *Would this affect dev onboarding or architecture understanding?*
+🔸 Ask: *Would this change how a new dev understands the system?*

 ---

 ## 9. **Acceptance Criteria**

-Split into 4 lists:
+Break into 4 lists:
 - **User Facing** — _As a user, I can…_
-- **Back End** — _The product should…_
+- **Back End** — _The system should…_
-- **Logging** — _The metadata must…_
+- **Logging** — _The product must capture…_
 - **Regression** — _The product should still…_

-✅ Should be testable, clear, and tied to requirements
+✅ Should be clear, testable, and aligned to the business need
+✅ GPT can offer phrasing suggestions if PM input is unclear

+🔸 Ask: *Would you like help turning that into a testable statement?*
-🔸 Ask: *What would QA or PM use to verify this?*
+🔸 Ask: *What would QA or PM use to validate this?*

 ---

-## 10. **Open Questions / Unresolved Items**

-Optional section.
+## 10. **Iteration Parking Lot (Unresolved Items)**

-Use this to capture:
+Use this section to note:
 - Decisions still pending
-- External clarifications needed
+- Risky or unknown elements
-- Items deferred to a follow-on release
+- Items deferred to a later release

-✅ Often useful for Alpha/Beta handoffs
+✅ Great for Alpha/Beta stages where discovery continues
-🔸 Ask: *What’s still fuzzy, risky, or open-ended?*
+🔸 Ask: *What’s still fuzzy or in flux?*
+🔸 Ask: *What do we expect to refine later?*

 ---

-**Usage Tips:**
-- Each section can be revised iteratively
-- When vague inputs are given, treat them as starting points
-- Always validate feature logic against product stage, user need, and technical reality
+### ✅ Usage Tips

+- This template is meant for **collaboration with a GPT co-pilot**.
+The GPT will prompt, clarify, and help refine each section — it’s not a one-shot generator.
+- You don’t have to finish everything in one pass.
+Write what’s clear, then iterate.
+- Always align with actual user value, not perceived completeness.

+---

+## 📘 Appendix: Beta Types (Reference Only)

+If selecting a **Beta** release, you may clarify the intent using one of these categories:

+- **Usability Beta** – Invite-only.
+Performed in test environments or structured sessions.
+Focus is on UX and workflow validation.
+- **Closed Beta** – Invite-only on production.
+Used for early exposure and feedback from trusted users.
+- **Open Beta** – Available to all users but clearly marked as pre-release.
+Used to gather large-scale feedback or monitor at-scale issues.

+📝 Choose based on **feedback goals and risk**, not by default.
+These may evolve over time.